CDCSProjects/SciFi/README.md

 You can access your SciFi data directly without writing the assets back to the file system or using the original files.

-Prerequisites: Make sure that the scifi module is available, i.e. you either installed the python wrapper it or the library file is in the same folder as your scipt.
+Prerequisites: Make sure that the SciFi module is available, i.e. you either installed the python wrapper, or the library file is in the same folder as your script.
 See above for instructions on how to build the wrapper.

 Change to the folder *pythonwrapper*.
 The file SciFiDataset.py contains the extension of the *Dataset* class.
 The file DatasetExample.py shows examples of how you can use it.
 At least two steps are necessary:
 1. Create a dataset: